 The Child Abuse Investigation Team is a working partnership between the Chatham-Kent Police Service and the Chatham-Kent Children’s Services.
 The team consists of one police officer trained in the dynamics of investigating child abuse and one child protection worker.
-The team is based out of the Chatham-Kent Children Services at 495 Grand Avenue West in Chatham.

 This investigative partnership was formed to meet the needs of these very sensitive cases involving children.
 A joint investigation eliminates repeated interviews, which are difficult for children, and ultimately expedites a completed case.
 The role of each investigator is different.
 Police officers are focused on the criminal aspect while the child protection workers are focused on protection issues.
 The objective, however, is the same; stop the present abuse and protect the child from being exposed to further abuse.

 An estimated 120 cases of child abuse are reported annually in the Municipality of Chatham-Kent.
 Studies have discovered the reported cases represent only 10% of actual abuse cases in society, which indicates a definite need to educate your child on this subject.